kiddae/dotfiles/README.md

 + `switch_theme` which takes the name of the theme as argument
 + `update_theme`, which copies files from my home directory to the repository and shows diffs per directory.
 The flag `-n` does a dry-run.
++ `quickdiff <relative filepath> <theme>` shows the diff between the file in the home directory and in the theme directory.

 ## ✨ Screenshots